zkxs/stationeers/generic/hardsuit/README.md

 7. You pressurize your breathable rooms between 1 and 2 atmospheres
 8. A 1 atmosphere breathable room contains at least 22% oxygen
 9. You would prefer a brief stint in vacuum to being poisoned
+10. You don't mind the suit having some warning icons up all the time
+11. You don't want your suit constantly beep
+12. You don't want to hear you character constantly gasping for air (even if they're fine and not actually dying)

 ## Limitations